consiglionazionaledellericerche/jscontact-tools/README.md

     2. INTEREST
     3. EXPERTISE

-11. Regardless of their positions inside the vCard, properties mapped as MediaResource objects appear in the following
+11. Regardless of their positions inside the vCard, properties mapped as Media objects appear in the following
     order:

     1. PHOTO
     2. SOUND
     3. LOGO

-12. Regardless of their positions inside the vCard, properties mapped as CalendarResource objects appear in the following order:
+12. Regardless of their positions inside the vCard, properties mapped as Calendar objects appear in the following order:

     1. CALURI
     2. FBURL

-13. Regardless of their positions inside the vCard, properties mapped as LinkResource objects appear in the following
+13. Regardless of their positions inside the vCard, properties mapped as Link objects appear in the following
     order:

     1. URL
     2. CONTACT-URI

-14. Regardless of their positions inside the vCard, properties mapped as DirectoryResource objects appear in the following order:
+14. Regardless of their positions inside the vCard, properties mapped as Directory objects appear in the following order:

     1. SOURCE